gamtiq/frontend-tools/README.md

 * [Muse UI](https://museui.github.io/) - a Vue 2.0 and Material Design based UI component library.
 * [Quasar Framework](https://quasar.dev/) - build high-performance VueJS user interfaces in record time.
 * [Vuetify.js](https://vuetifyjs.com/) - a component framework for Vue.js 2.
-* [Vue Material](https://vuematerial.github.io/) - lightweight framework built exactly according to the Material Design specs.
-It aims to deliver a collection of reusable components and a series of UI Elements to build applications with support to all modern Web Browsers through Vue 2.
+* [Vue Material](https://vuematerial.io/) - simple, lightweight and built exactly according to the Google Material Design specs.
+Build well-designed apps that can fit on every screen with support to all modern Web Browsers with dynamic themes, components on demand and all with an ease-to-use API.

 ### Front-end / CSS framework <a name="frontend-framework"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Blaze](https://www.blazeui.com/) - an open source modular toolkit.
 It provides great structure for building websites quickly with a scalable and maintainable foundation.